Kubernetes

 , client Secret

-and add some grant type in this APP.
+, and add some grant types to this app.

-Next, we will add a new user to the application that we just created.
+Next, add a new user to the application that you just created.

 and Signup application